dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

 Each menu item is introduced using the ``menu-item`` option, and a command is specified for each menu item immediately after the ``=`` sign.
-Each command is just the activate callback that was defined for the equivalent menu button gadget in `See Adding Callbacks to the Application <callbacks.htm#15598>`_.
+Each command is just the activate callback that was defined for the equivalent menu button gadget in `Adding Callbacks to the Application <callbacks.htm#15598>`_.

 Notice that you can use the ``accelerator:`` and ``documentation:``